-The continuation captured by call-with-composable-continuation is determined dynamically, not syntactically.
-For example, with current prompt) before restoring the saved continuation.
+A more traditional continuation operator in Racket (or Scheme) is call-with-currentcontinuation, which is usually abbreviated call/cc.
+It is like call-withcomposable-continuation, but applying the captured continuation first aborts (to the current prompt) before restoring the saved continuation.
 In addition, Scheme systems traditionally support a single prompt at the program start, instead of allowing new prompts via call-with-continuation-prompt.
 Continuations as in Racket are sometimes called delimited continuations, since a program can introduce new delimiting prompts, and continuations as captured by call-with-composable-continuation are sometimes called composable continuations, because they do not have a built-in abort.